apache/spark/docs/job-scheduling.md

 means that each user will get an equal share of the cluster, and that each user's queries will run in order instead of later queries taking resources from that user's earlier ones.

-If jobs are not explicitely set to use a given pool, they end up in the default pool.
-This means that even if `spark.scheduler.mode` is set to `FAIR` those jobs will be ran in `FIFO` order (within the default pool).
+If jobs are not explicitly set to use a given pool, they end up in the default pool.
+This means that even if `spark.scheduler.mode` is set to `FAIR` those jobs will be run in `FIFO` order (within the default pool).

 ## Configuring Pool Properties